 This site has two main themes – the trust funds that I am setting up for my nieces and nephews, and items related to tracking performance in Google Sheets which includes stock classification, calculating returns, etc… As always with any investment, DO YOUR OWN RESEARCH!

 My Trust Fund Plan – Matching Stock Investments

 I have eight nieces and nephews and no kids of my own on the horizon.
-As a result, I decided to set up a trust fund for each of them from the time they get to be 10 years of age until they are at least 18, probably I will continue until they are finished with college. ( In Illinois, the age of consent for UGMA is 21 years old – this is unique for each state – at this point the custodianship ends and the funds transfer directly) I will fund this as follows:
+As a result, I decided to set up a trust fund for each of them from the time they get to be 10 years of age until they are at least 18, and potentially indefinitely, ( In Illinois, the age of consent for UGMA is 21 years old – this is unique for each state – at this point the custodianship ends and the funds transfer directly) I will fund this as follows: